axanthos/orange3-textable-prototypes/doc/widgets/text_summarizer.rst

 Outputs:

+* ``Text segmentation`` (Summary)
-* ``Text segmentation``
+* ``Text segmentation`` (HTML Summary)

 Description
 -----------

 This widget is designed to summarize a text segmentation.
 It takes, as an input, a text segmentation, and summarizes it.
-There are two versions of the Text_Summarizer a basic and advanced version.
-The basic version allows the user to chose the desired language between english, french or portugese.
-It also allows the user to chose the size of the summary.
+The Text Summarizer allows the user to chose the desired language between english, french or portugese.
+It also allows the user to chose the size of the summary, either with a number of sentences or percentage of the input.

-The advanced version adds the following option: the choice of the summary length based on a % of the input, meaning that the user can chose to have a summary 50% as long as the input.
+This widget has two types of outputs, one being the summary in itself, the other being the text input with its most important words highlighted.

 .. note::
    When having several segments as input, please note that the segments have to be in the same language to have an intelligible summary.